Featured Pathways

 • Identify the basic principles and agencies that govern Green Bonds

-Join now to watch
+Subscribe to watch

 Summary

 The bond markets have in recent years witnessed the emergence of a specialist new product referred to as ‘Green Bonds’.
 Green finance was developed therefore by the financial markets to direct capital towards activities designed to mitigate climate change and improve the environment.
+The United Nations Framework Convention on Climate Change, the UNFCC and the Paris Accord are international environmental treaties adopted to make the world more green.

-What is Green Finance?
+What is green finance?

 ‘Green’ refers generally to any financing where the money borrowed is used to reduce carbon emissions, fight pollution or clean up the environment.
 Together ‘Green’ and ‘Social’ funding are often referred to as ‘Sustainability Bonds’ in the capital markets where the money raised might include contributing to fighting global warming and addressing social problems.

-Which principles do Green Bonds adhere to?
+Which principles do green bonds adhere to?

+‘Green Bond Principles’ were first published in 2014.
 The essential element that sets green finance apart from other types of borrowing concerns what is done with the money borrowed.
 In the case of ‘Green Bonds’, everything hinges on the ‘use of proceeds’ statement.
 The issuer has to specify what it will do with the money and justify it being for ‘Green’ purposes.
+Therefore the internationally agreed Green Bond Principles rely upon four ‘pillars’ and a fifth key supporting element.

 1. The issuer of the bonds clearly identifies how it will use the money